Skip to main content

 Aberdeen Airport

-Table 2: Average return fare of a minicab between the airport and city centre.
+Average return fare for a minicab between the airport and city centre, with cost sources hyperlinked above.

 These findings corroborate the research undertaken by Campaign for Better Transport’s report, ‘Plane speaking: moving journeys from air to rail’, which found that of the top 20 UK routes, half were found to be cheaper by rail.